bjoelle/ClaDS-tutorial/README.md

 # Practical: Lineage-specific Birth and Death Rate Inference Under the ClaDS Model

-## Dataset: Lizards alignment
+## Dataset

-The dataset used in this tutorial is an alignment of two genes (12S rRNA and cytochrome B) for 219 extant species of Australian sphenomorphine skinks.
-This alignment was originally published in {% cite Rabosky2014 --file ClaDS-tutorial/master-refs.bib %}, and included a total of 6 genes.
-To keep this tutorial simple, we limit ourselves to the two longest genes.
+The dataset used in this tutorial is an alignment of sequences sampled from twelve primate species, also used in the Introduction tutorial.

 ## Setting up the XML file